ki4jgt/Book-of-the-Damned/README.md

 The mesmerizer walked right in front of him, and the wise old man hit the mesmerizer in the head with his cane, stood up and left.

+## The Powerful Dog

+A man, a dog, and a demon were imprisoned in a cage.

+The demon beat the man.
+The man beat the dog.

+The dog placed his neck between the cage bars and broke it, leaving only the man, the demon, and a rotting corpse.

 # On God

 There seems to be an order to all of this.
 Just as the desire for cohesion eventually arose from randomness -- it was the only thing which could -- so too do pre-established rules arise from freedom.
 And we seem not to be able to proceed without acknowledging them.
 A desire for cohesion and stasis from fundamental forces, before life can begin.